loderunner/scrt/README.md

 # Features

 - Stateless command-line tool for Linux/Windows/Darwin
-- All cryptography happens in the client: no passwords, keys or plaintext data over the wire, no key management included
+- All cryptography happens in the client, on your computer: no passwords, keys or plaintext data over the wire, no key management included
 - Key/value interface: `get`/`set`/`unset`
 - Configuration from command-line, configuration file or environment variables (no unexpected defaults!)
 - Multiple backend choices: